syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 `Image`

+#### Enabling editing mode in combobox

+By default, in the combobox editor, you can select a needed item by scrolling the whole list of items.

+You can filter a particular item in the list items by using the `IsEditable` property, this property enables you to type a list item in the combo box editor.

+{% tabs %}
+{% highlight MainPage.xaml.cs %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "City" && e.DataFormItem is DataFormComboBoxItem comboBoxItem)
+        {
+           comboBoxItem.IsEditable = true;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

+#### Searching words that starts with the input text

+Displays all the matches that contain first character of the typed characters in items source of combobox editor.
+This strategy is case in-sensitive.

+{% tabs %}
+{% highlight MainPage.xaml.cs %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "City" && e.DataFormItem is DataFormComboBoxItem comboBoxItem)
+        {
+            comboBoxItem.TextSearchMode = DataFormTextSearchMode.StartsWith;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

+#### Searching words that contains the input text

+Displays all the matches that contain the typed characters in items source of combobox editor.
+This strategy is case in-sensitive.

+{% tabs %}
+{% highlight MainPage.xaml.cs %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "City" && e.DataFormItem is DataFormComboBoxItem comboBoxItem)
+        {
+            comboBoxItem.TextSearchMode = DataFormTextSearchMode.Contains;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

+#### Customizing the height of combobox list item

+By default the combo box drop down list item height is `400d` , You can change the size for the drop down list item size by using `MaxDropDownHeight` property in the `DataFormItem`.

+{% tabs %}
+{% highlight MainPage.xaml.cs %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "Country" && e.DataFormItem is DataFormComboBoxItem comboBoxItem)
+        {
+            comboBoxItem.MaxDropDownHeight = 400;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

-### Loading complex type property values in combo box editor
+#### Loading complex type property values in combo box editor

-You can display the complex type property values in combo box editor by using the [GetSource]`Link` method of IDataFormSourceProvider class, which is used to get source list as complex property values for combo box editor and set it to `IDataFormSourceProvider` property of SfDataForm.
+You can display the complex type property values in combo box editor by using the DisplayMemberPath and SelectedValuePath properties of DataFormComboBoxItem.
 You need to use `GenerateDataFormItem `event to set [DisplayMemberPath]`Link` and [SelectedValuePath]`Link` property value of DataFormComboBoxItem for complex type property.

 N> Class cannot be directly set as data type for combo box editor in this complex type scenario.